Links

 Colours expected in an ethically bred litter.

-If you read the Great Dane Standard, there are 6 official colours (we use the UK Standard).
+If you read the Great Dane Standard, there are 7 official colours (we use the FCI Standard).
 These colours are the ones people can show and what they breed for.
 They are:

-- Blue (solid grey dog with very little white allowed on toes and chest)
+2. Blue (solid steel grey dog with very little white allowed on toes and chest)

-- Fawn (golden dog with black mask on face)
+3. Fawn (golden dog with or without black mask on face)

-- Brindle (golden dog with black mask and tiger-like stipes on body)
+4. Brindle (golden dog with or without black mask and tiger-like stipes on body)

-- Harlequin (white dog with torn black patches or torn blue patches)
+5. Harlequin (white dog with torn black patches)

-These are the show colours.
-They are, however, not the only colours that can arise from ethical breeding.
-In harlequin breeding another colour will be produced, Merle.
-This is a lovely mottled grey base with torn black or blue patches on it.
-Many people believe there are health issues related to a merle.
+In the past Merle was not a show colour, although produced from ethical harlequin breeding.
+Many people believed (and some still do) that there are health issues related to merle.
 This is not true.
 Not any more than with any of the other colours.

 Merle is an ethical colour, a true colour of the Great Dane.
 Without it there can be no harlequin, since a harlequin is merely a merle with an added (H) gene that “bleaches” the mottled grey white to make the white background of the harlequin.
 In other words, if merle carries health defects, then so does harlequin.

 The problem is not the colour merle.
-The trouble is the double merle.
+The trouble is the double merle that causes excessive loss of pigment.
 These dogs have sensory defects (blindness and deafness).
-Therefore ethical breeders refrain from breeding two harlequins or two merles or a harlequin and merle.
+Therefore ethical breeders prefer to refrain from breeding two harlequins or two merles or a harlequin and merle.
 All of the above will result in a portion of the litter being double merles.
-They are usually very white or white with merle patches on them.
+They are usually very white or white with torn merle patches on them.

 Why do we stick to the traditional breed colours?